BrianSidebotham/arm-tutorial-rpi/part-3/readme.md

 If you really don't want to know anything about the [CMake](http://www.cmake.org/) build system, just skip this section of the tutorial.
 There's no ARM bare metal in it - just compiling the same armc-09 tutorial with a build system!
 However, to continue with the tutorials, you'll need CMake installed to configure + build the tutorials.

+The one move we do make in this part of the turotial is move from delay loops to using the system timer peripheral.
+So the code does change a bit if you want to follow along.

 CMake is an excellent build system, I much prefer it to autotools and certainly prefer it in comparison to hand-crafting Makefile's!
 [CMake's documentation](http://www.cmake.org/cmake/help/v2.8.10/cmake.html) is great, so feel free to peruse it whilst reading this tutorial.
 The tutorial isn't going to cover CMake, other than showing how it can help and some rudimentary stuff which shows how CMake can be setup to do exactly what we were doing in our simple command-line build.

 CMake generally detects the host information, that is the computer you're compiling on and will assume that the target is the same as the host.
 However, it's very easy to tell CMake not to use that assumption and instead use a system that we're describing or hinting at.
 We can hint for example that the target is MinGW when the host is Linux and CMake will setup a lot of settings, knowing that they are useful for targetting Windows.
 On embedded systems we're describing the system ourself.
 It's very easy to describe to CMake because it doesn't need to know much.
 It needs to know what the toolchain filename's are and where they're located.
 Let's look at the toolchain-arm-none-eabi-rpi.cmake that I've added to the arm010 folder: